-Your message to the media should be as less complicated as possible, with minimal legal jargons involved.
-Media interaction is purely to communicate your/ client’s side of the story to the public at-large.
-So, you need to come off as an expert, who is able to express the matter at-hand in a crisp and concise manner yet explaining the impact and highlighting the critical parts of the case.
+Your message to the media should be as less complicated as possible, with minimal legal jargon involved.
+Media interaction is purely to communicate your/ client’s side of the story to the public at large.
+So, you need to come off as an expert who is able to express the matter at hand in a crisp and concise manner while explaining the impact and highlighting the critical parts of the case.

 Understand what is of Interest

 When communicating a story, you should filter out the not-so-crucial details.
 Understand what is of interest to the media and share your message accordingly.
 However, be careful not to omit or edit the facts.